Incurin® Questions and Answers

 Polyuria-polydipsia conditions can lead to some owners perceiving ‘incontinence’ because they are seeing the animal having ‘accidents’ in the house because of the production of large volumes of urine, or because their animal is pollakiuric (and so has an increased urge to urinate rather than a loss of voluntary control of urination).
 Careful clinical history-taking can prove critical in these cases.

 Evaluation for the presence of underlying disorders should be of paramount importance in the animal presenting with PUPD and perceived ‘incontinence’.
 In particular, in the case of PUPD due to diabetes mellitus, failure to diagnose and treat appropriately the PUPD-causing disorder could have severe consequences for the animal e.g. ketoacidosis.
 Other disorders resulting in PUPD of consideration include renal disease, Cushing’s, UTIs, hypothyroidism.
-For these, oestriol treatment would not be indicated or effective.
+For these, estriol treatment would not be indicated or effective.

 -